-Please note: In Federal Fiscal Year 2021 there will be funding available for the purchase of a limited number of child safety seats for use with Schedule A - Permanent Fitting Stations, Schedule C - Car Seat Check Events and Schedule D-Car Seat Education & Distribution Programs.
+Please note: In Federal Fiscal Year 2023 there will be funding available for the purchase of a limited number of car seats/child restraints for use with Schedule A - Permanent Fitting Stations, Schedule C - Car Seat Check Events and Schedule D-Car Seat Education & Distribution Programs.
 Schedules A and C will require hands-on education pertaining to the proper use and installation of a car seat.
-In the event it is determined a car seat needs to be replaced, pre-established guidelines need to be followed before providing a replacement seat.
-Funds will also be available for the purchase of a limited number of child safety seats for use with Schedule D - Car Seat Education & Distribution Programs.
+In the event it is determined a car seat needs to be replaced, preestablished guidelines need to be followed before providing a replacement seat.
+Funds will also be available for the purchase of a limited number of car seats for use with Schedule D - Car Seat Education & Distribution Programs.
 Schedule D will require the verification of low income status as well as in classroom instruction about child restraint systems and hands-on education pertaining to the proper use and installation of car seats.

-Police Traffic Services (PTS) - The Federal Fiscal Year 2021 Police Traffic Services (PTS) grant program will provide funding to law enforcement agencies to conduct traffic enforcement.
+Police Traffic Services (PTS) - The Federal Fiscal Year 2023 Police Traffic Services (PTS) grant program will provide funding to law enforcement agencies to conduct traffic enforcement.
 In addition to having a current mandatory seat belt use policy in place for police officers of the department, participation in the national Click It or Ticket seat belt enforcement mobilization is required.
-This program will also fund agencies to conduct traffic enforcement details based on the crash data of their local jurisdiction, with the goal of impacting motorist behavior and improving traffic safety within their communities.
+This program will also fund agencies to conduct traffic enforcement details based on the crash data of their local jurisdiction, with the goal of impacting motorist behavior and